 Check out our Best Winter Dog Coats post to help you find the perfect cold-weather apparel for your pooch.

-You might be wondering what the difference is between a parka and winter jacket.
+You might be wondering what the difference is between a parka and a winter jacket.
 Dog winter coats and dog parkas both serve to keep your furry friend warm during colder months, but they offer different levels of protection.

 On the other hand, when temperatures drop, dog parkas take winter protection a step further.
 These longer coats cover more of the dog's body, often extending to the hindquarters for added insulated warmth.